 Think through some of the connections among religion, culture, and politics in site specific context and extrapolate to other contexts.

-- Gain a more than basic understanding of site specific history and politics in relation to human rights and peace building.
+- Gain an advanced understanding of site-specific history and politics in relation to human rights and peace building.

 - Develop an understanding of approaches to human rights and conflict transformation in community context.